 Gains

-You have a stock portfolio of two stocks: X and Y. You get a call from your stockbroker who advises you that he has received an anonymous tip that one of your stocks is about to skyrocket in value.
-However, you must sell one of the stocks to pay for emergency medical bills.
-Which of the following situations do you hope is true?
+You have a stock portfolio of two stocks: X and Y. You get a call from your stockbroker who advises you that he has received a reliable tip that only one of your stocks is about to skyrocket in value, although he doesn’t know which one.
+Unfortunately, you must sell one of the stocks immediately because of a recent medical emergency.
+Which of the following situations would you rather be in?

 There is a 50% that Stock X will skyrocket and a 50% chance that Stock Y will skyrocket.

-Either stock X or Y will skyrocket in value, but you do not know the exact probabilities.
+Either stock X or Y will skyrocket in value but the exact probability for each is unknown.

-You are currently unemployed, but have just been offered a job from two companies: company X and company Y. Both companies compete within an extremely small market so you know that only one of them can be successful and be able to provide you with an ongoing high salary for many years into the future.
+You are currently unemployed, but have just been offered two jobs from two different companies: company X and company Y. Both companies compete within an extremely small market so you know that only one of them will end up being successful in the long run; the other is almost certain to go out of business within a few years.
 Which of the following situations do you hope is true?

 There is a 50% that company X will be successful and a 50% chance that company Y will be successful.

-Either company X or company Y will be successful (but not both), but you do not know the exact probabilities.
+Either company X or Y will be successful, but you do not know the exact probabilities.

-You have just completed another successful year at work.
-Based on this success, your boss offers you a promotion.
-However, your boss gives you a choice: you can become either head of department X or head of department Y. From your perusal of the company’s financial statements and the present macroeconomic conditions you ascertain that one of these departments is extremely likely to undergo breakneck growth in the following years and such growth is almost certain to result in very large financial bonuses accruing to that head of department.
+You have just been offered a promotion at work along with the choice of becoming head of department X or head of department Y. Your boss tells you that his boss is planning on heavily supporting only one of these departments, but he does not know which one.
 Which of the following situations do you hope is true?

-There is a 50% that department X will grow exponentially and a 50% chance that Stock Y will grow exponentially.
+There is a 50% chance that department X will be highly supported and a 50% chance that department Y will be highly supported.

-Either department X or department Y will grow exponentially, but you do not know the exact probabilities.
+Either department X or department Y will be highly supported, but you do not know the exact probabilities.

-Within your friend group, there are two people that you are romantically interested in: Person X and Person Y. However, you can only pursue one of them, because the second one is sure to feel like second best if you pursue both.
-You are also sure that a relationship with at least one of them is likely to be extremely fruitful and beneficial for you in many different facets of your life.
+Within your friend group, there are two people that you are romantically interested in: Person X and Person Y. A mutual friend, Bob, tells you that one of them has privately expressed an interest in you, but Bob refuses to say whether it was X or Y who said this.
 Which of the following situations do you hope is true?

-There is a 50% that a relationship with person X will be very successful and a 50% chance that a relationship with person Y will be very successful.
+There is a 50% chance that person X is interested and a 50% chance that person Y is interested.

-A relationship with either person X or person Y will be very successful (but not both), but you do not know the exact probabilities
+Either person X or person Y is interested, but the exact probabilities are unknown.

 You are a competitive runner.
-Your coach has recently returned from a sports science conference and advises you that he has been informed of two new training protocols: protocol X and protocol Y. One of these training protocols will certainly result in a significant and long-lasting improvement in your personal best running time.
-However, both protocols are long term in nature, and they are mutually exclusive (i.e. they can’t both be completed at the same time).
+Your coach has recently returned from a sports science conference and advises you that he has learned about two new training protocols: protocol X and protocol Y. Each of these has been shown to result in significant and long-lasting improvements, but only in different people; unfortunately it so far impossible to determine ahead of time which people will benefit fron wgucg.
+The protocols are mutually exclusive (i.e. they can’t both be completed at the same time): you must choose one.
 Which of the following situations would you prefer?

-There is a 50% that training protocol X will cause significant improvement in your running time and a 50% chance training protocol Y will cause significant improvement in your running times.
+There is a 50% that training protocol X will help you and a 50% chance that training protocol Y will help you.